Meet the Company!

 Hailey Walker (MSB '26)

-Hailey is a junior in the McDonough School of Business studying finance.
+Hailey is a senior in the McDonough School of Business studying finance.
 She is originally from outside of Cleveland, Ohio, where she danced at Kibler Dance Academy for 15 years.
 Here, she danced competitively for 10 years in the styles of jazz, lyrical, contemporary, and hip hop, and for 5 years, she was an assistant dance teacher for dancers ages 2-10.
 At Hudson High School, Hailey was the co-captain of the Dance Line, and she performed at her commencement ceremony.

-Fall Outreach Coordinator
+Outreach Coordinator

 Cecelia Peacock (CAS '26)

-Cecelia is a junior in the College studying psychology.
+Cecelia is a senior in the College studying psychology.
 Cecelia began dancing when she was two years old.
 She trained in ballet, pointe, jazz, lyrical, and contemporary at Wilmington Dance Academy.
 She was a part of the pre professional program there and competed in many annual conventions and competitions.
 Cecelia also trained at North Atlantic Ballet in addition to Wilmington Dance Academy.
 At North Atlantic ballet, she was a ballet apprentice performing in a yearly production of the Nutcracker and other productions such as The Little Mermaid, and Cinderella.
 In addition, Cecelia attended intensive summer programs including Intergrarte Ballet, Burklyn Ballet Theatre, and the Click Boston.

 Alice Ma (MSB '27)

-Alice is a sophomore in the McDonough School of Business hoping to major in management and minor in psychology.
+Alice is a junior in the McDonough School of Business hoping to major in management and minor in psychology.
 She was born and raised in Houston, Texas.
 She started dancing at the age of three at Oriental Arts Education Center, training primarily in folkloric and ballet styles.
 Alice entered the competition dance world at the age of 6, where she won numerous first place titles at national dance competitions like Showstopper, Starquest, and Dance Showcase.
 She also had unique opportunities to perform at city-wide galas with the mayor, charity concerts with her non-profit organization, Music of Harmony, the America’s Got Talent stage, and more.
 She also assisted in teaching a ballet class for young children for two summers.
 In high school, Alice joined the Kinkaid Dance Company in her freshman year, eventually rising to become president of the company and of her school’s National Dance Honor Society division.
 Through this position, Alice has been able to choreograph twice in the Spring Student Choreography Projects, as well as organize many community outreach and company bonding events.
 She has also participated in her high school’s annual musical for all four years, acting as lead dance captain for three consecutive years in Bright Star, Carrie, and The Hello Girls.
 Alice is extremely grateful to be a part of GUDC this year, and she is so excited to dance with the rest of the company!

 Videography Coordinator